BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 Essentially, we will need to move green sections of pipe into place so that they will complete the entire pipe circuit such that we end up in the upper right hand corner.
 This is a fun one to solve yourself, in my opinion, but here is a solution:

+!img("gum_room.png")

-- In the bottom left corner, move the vertical pipe to the right one tile, into place.
+- In the bottom left corner, move the vertical pipe (1) to the right one tile, into place.
-- Head down from here and move the horizontal pipe up two tiles, into place.
+- Head down from here and move the horizontal pipe (2) up two tiles, into place.
 - Head all the way to the right side, as far right as you can go without moving more pipes.
-Up from here, push a horizontal pipe up two, out of its place for now.
-- Grab *TM84 Poison Jab* here.
+Up from here, push a horizontal pipe (3) up two, out of its place for now.
+Grab *TM84 Poison Jab* here.
 - From here go straight down.
-Push the rightmost horizontal pipe down two spaces, again out of its final place for now.
+Push the rightmost horizontal pipe (4) down two spaces, again out of its final place for now.
-- Down from here, the left of the two vertical pipes can be pushed left two spaces, into place.
+- Down from here, the left of the two vertical pipes (5) can be pushed left two spaces, into place.
-- The pipe to the right, the other vertical pipe, can be pushed two spaces left as well, into place.
+- The pipe to the right, the other vertical pipe (6), can be pushed two spaces left as well, into place.
 - Up and slightly left from here you'll see a column of horizontal pipes.
-You can safely push the bottom-most one down four spaces, into place.
+You can safely push the bottom-most one (7) down four spaces, into place.
-- Go up and push the second-from-the-bottom horizontal pipe down four tiles, into place.
+- Go up and push the second-from-the-bottom horizontal pipe (8) down four tiles, into place.
-- From here, up and left a few tiles is a vertical pipe.
+- From here, up and left a few tiles is a vertical pipe (9).
 Pushing it four tiles would put it in place - push it six to the left for now to keep the corridor open.
-- For each of the next three horizontal pipes in the column, push them down two tiles each, into their respective places.
+- For each of the next three horizontal pipes in the column (10, 11, and 12), push them down two tiles each, into their respective places.
 - Next, make your way to the top-left side of the room.
-You'll notice two vertical pipes in a row at the top of the room, and below the right of the pair is another vertical pipe.
-Push this one left six times, into place.
+You'll notice two vertical pipes (18, 17) in a row at the top of the room, and below the right of the pair is another vertical pipe (13).
+Push this one (13) left six times, into place.
-- Down from here is a horizontal pipe you can push three tiles down, into place.
+- Down from here is a horizontal pipe (14) you can push three tiles down, into place.
-- The vertical pipe currently against the left wall is the first in a long row of vertical pipes.
-You can now safely push the second vertical pipe in this row left 8 times, into place.
+- The vertical pipe currently against the left wall (13) is the first in a long row of vertical pipes.
+You can now safely push the second vertical pipe in this row (15) left 8 times, into place.
-- Down and right from here you'll find a horizontal pipe that can be pushed down four times, into place.
+- Down and right from here you'll find a horizontal pipe (16) that can be pushed down four times, into place.
-- Go straight up, and push the two vertical pipes along the top wall right four tiles respectively, into place for both.
+- Go straight up, and push the two vertical pipes along the top wall (17, 18) right four tiles respectively, into place for both.
-- You can now safely push the third in the long row of vertical pipes left six spaces, into place.
+- You can now safely push the third in the long row of vertical pipes (19) left six spaces, into place.
 - Go right and down.
-You'll see a horizontal pipe that you can push down four spaces into place.
+You'll see a horizontal pipe (20) that you can push down four spaces into place.
-- Down from here you can push another horizontal pipe up two spaces, into place.
+- Down from here you can push another horizontal pipe (21) up two spaces, into place.
 - Go up from here to return to the right side of the area.
 Up from the long column you'll find a U shaped alcove.
-Push the top-left vertical pipe two tiles right, out of place for now.
+Push the top-left vertical pipe (22) two tiles right, out of place for now.
-- You'll now be able to push the fourth vertical pipe in the long row left four tiles, into place.
+- You'll now be able to push the fourth vertical pipe (23) in the long row left four tiles, into place.
 - Head down to the bottom right corner.
-Push the bottom right pipe up two tiles, into place.
+Push the bottom right pipe (4, previously moved two tiles down) up two tiles, into place.
 - To escape from here, go up and left.
-You'll notice that we previously pushed this vertical pipe two spaces left of its place to escape, so now we can push it to the right now two spaces, into place.
+Push the vertical pipe here (9, previously moved two extra tiles left) right now two spaces, into place.
 - Go up and back into the U-shaped alcove.
-Push the third and second vertical pipes from the right in the long row left four times respectively, into place.
+Push the third and second vertical pipes from the right in the long row (24, 25) left four times respectively, into place.
-- Of the two horizontal pipes remaining nearby, push the bottom one two times, into place.
-- Push the final horizontal pipe down twice, into place.
+- Push the final two horizontal pipes remaining nearby (26, 27) down twice, into place.
-- Push the vertical pipe in the top left corner left twice, into place.
+- Push the vertical pipe in the top left corner (22, previously moved right twice) left twice, into place.
-- To escape the alcove, push the vertical pipe on the right side right twice.
+- To escape the alcove, push the vertical pipe on the right side (28) right twice.
-- Only two pipes remain out of place: push them down twice and left twice to finish the puzzle!
+- Only two pipes (3, 28) remain out of place: push them down twice and left twice respectively to finish the puzzle!

 Talk to the computer in this area to get a **Goomy**!